10 min read

 The “jitter-free” caffeine that everyone is obsessing over, Yerba Mate, is new to the game in the US, but has been a traditional tea native to South America since way back!
 Yerba Mate is a key ingredient in the Marquis formula as it boosts energy with an impressive line up of nutrients.

 So why is everyone swapping out coffee for Yerba Mate tea and energy drinks?
-The hype stems from the fact that Yerba Mate provides a soothing dose of caffeine.
+The hype stems from the fact that Yerba Mate tea provides a soothing dose of caffeine.
 Although, most of Yerba Mate’s die-hard fans might not even know much about the drink!

-History Of Yerba Mate
+History and Origin of Yerba Mate

 Yerba Mate may have just recently popped up in American stores, but it’s been around for a while!
 The drink dates all the way back to the pre-Columbian era.
 The local Guaraní people in Paraguay discovered the Ilex paraguariensis tree and began to cultivate it, drying the leaves and twigs, then drinking them in hot water.